Are you ready to apply to one of the country’s top colleges? Read on to discover Dartmouth College’s requirements, tips to get in, and much more.

 Oscar Wilde's advice, "Be yourself; everyone else is taken," really speaks to me.
 As I step into the world, I'm a mix of experiences that have shaped who I am.
 One thing that's a big part of me is my love for the arts.
 I enjoy using both words and visuals to tell stories that mean something to people.

 But there's more to me than just art.
 Volunteering has shown me how powerful it can be when people work together.
-I've spent time helping at local shelters and it's taught me about the strength of empathy and teamwork to create positive change.
+I've spent time helping at local shelters, and it's taught me about the strength of empathy and teamwork in creating positive change.

 Nature is another big part of who I am.
 I find peace and inspiration in the outdoors, whether I'm walking through a forest or sitting by a river.
 This has also made me interested in learning about ways to take care of the environment.